 - Is an owner’s draw an expense?

-- Does owner’s draw count as payroll?
+- Is owner’s draw the same as a distribution?

 - Why is owner’s draw negative?

 - How is an owner’s draw taxed in an LLC?